A Cold Tracer in a Hot Bath: In and Out of Equilibrium

-where $I_n(z)$ is the $n$th modified Bessel function of the first kind, and $k$ and $\mu$ are respectively the spring stiffness and tracer mobility.
-Since $\langle \zeta(t) \zeta(t+s) \rangle \neq T K(s)$, these kernels violate the FDT: the hot gel always drives the tracer out of equilibrium.
+where $I_n(z)$ is the $n$th modified Bessel function of the first kind, $k$ is the spring stiffness, and $\mu$ the tracer mobility.
+Since $\langle \zeta(t) \zeta(t+s) \rangle \neq T K(s)$, the kernels violate the FDT~\cite{zwanzig2001} and the hot gel always drives the tracer out of thermal equilibrium.

 We now turn to the converse question of how the cold tracer impacts the hot particles.
-For the loop model, this can be addressed in the case where $U(x)$ is quadratic, wherein all $\{x_i\}$ become Gaussian distributed.
+Due to heat exchange with the reservoirs, energy is not locally conserved.
+We thus cannot invoke the heat equation to predict the influence of a localized temperature sink on the gel fluctuations~\cite{bonetto2000fourier}.
+Nevertheless, this question can be addressed for the loop model when $U(x)$ is quadratic, so that all $\{x_i\}$ become Gaussian distributed.
 In absence of the cold tracer, the fluctuations of the $m$th spring follow $k\langle(x_{m+1} - x_m)^2\rangle_\mathrm{eq}=T$.
-To quantify the impact of the cold tracer at $m = 0$ on the gel fluctuations, we assign to the $m$th bath particle an effective temperature through
+To quantify the impact of the tracer at $m = 0$ on the gel fluctuations, we assign to the $m$th bath particle an effective temperature through

 and compute $\Delta T(m) \equiv T-T_{\rm eff}(m)$.
 As $N\rightarrow \infty$, we find this to approach the exact form \cite{si}

 \if{and $T_\mathrm{eff}(0) = 2T/\pi$.}\fi Notably, the cold tracer induces a long-ranged damping of fluctuations that decays as $m^{-2}$ for $m \gg 1$.
 The entire gel is thus cooled down by the tracer.